trackmania-rl/tmrl/readme/tuto_library.md

 Finally, if we have enough samples, we need to remove the length of the action buffer to get the number of samples we can actually reconstruct.
 Furthermore, the `get_transition()` method outputs a full RL transition, which includes the previous observation.
 Thus, we must subtract 1 to get the number of full transitions that we can actually output.

-Alright, let us finally implement `get_transition()`, where we have chosen sample decompression to happen.
+Alright, let us finally implement `get_transition()`, where we have chosen sample decompression would happen.
 This method outputs full transitions as if they were directly output by the Gym environment (that is, before observation preprocessing or anything else happens):